ZHEJIANG DEXIANG SPECIAL FABRIC & CLOTHING CO., LTD.

 DOMEX SAFETY: PROTECTION FROM THE FIBER UP

-At DomexSafety.com, our arc flash shirts, pants, and coveralls are made from certified FR fabrics tested to EN ISO 11612, EN 1149-5, and NFPA 70E standards.
+At DomexSafety.com, our arc flash shirts, arc flash pants, and arc rated coveralls are made from certified FR fabrics tested to EN ISO 11612, EN 1149-5, and NFPA 70E standards.

 Each garment delivers proven protection, comfort, and durability — because real safety starts with the fabric itself.